-The nature of the installation means that the fence can be fitted to your garden – it can curve up, or down, and doesn’t need to be in a straight line.
+The nature of the installation means that the fence can also be fitted to your garden.
+It can curve up, or down, or round and therefore doesn’t need to be in a straight line.
 You can also include “port holes” as shown in one of the pictures above.
 The fence can be made to any height up to 8′.

 Our willow is either harvested from our own willow beds in Kent, or is bought in from the willow beds in Somerset.
 We only use British Willow.
 As it is best to make the fencing while the willow is still fresh, this type of fencing is generally installed after leaf fall (ie November) and before the materials have dried out too much (July).
 However, please do not wait until the Autumn to contact us as our order books tend to fill up during the Summer!

-Please note that the upright stakes are split stakes – so one side is curved and shows the brown bark, while the other side is flat and shows the whiter wood.
+Please note that the upright stakes are split stakes – therefore one side is curved and shows the brown bark, while the other side is flat and shows the whiter wood.

 Finally, please also note that it IS possible to see through this fencing.
 The nature of the material means there will be some “wiggles” which cannot be completely removed.
 See the close up photographs below.